Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

 \end{assumption}

-This assumption is standard in most factor modelling literature.
-See the discussion in \citet{chen2019factor}.
-Under this assumption the magnitude of the noise can be measured by the dimension $d_k$ before the projection and by the ranks $r_k$ after the projection.
-The main theorems (Theorems~\ref{thm:itopup} and \ref{thm:itipup} in Sections~\ref{subsec:iTOPUP} and \ref{subsec:iTIPUP}) are based on this assumption on the noise alone, and covers all possible settings for the signal $\cM_t$.
-To make our discussion more clear and to provide further interpretation and simplified version of the main theorems, we provide more detailed conditions and convergence rates of the iTOPUP and iTIPUP algorithms under the following two different assumptions on the signal process $\cM_t$.
+Assumption \ref{asmp:error} is used in \cite{chen2022factor} for the theoretical investigation of the non-iterative TIPUP and TOPUP, and is similar to those on the noise imposed in \cite{lam2011, lam2012}.
+The normality assumption, which ensures fast convergence rates in our analysis, is imposed for technical convenience.
+It accommodates general patterns of dependence among individual time series fibers, but also allows a presentation of the main results with manageable analytical complexity.
+In fact, direct extension is visible in our analysis under the sub-Gaussian and even more general tail probability conditions.
+Under Assumption \ref{asmp:error} the magnitude of the noise can be measured by the dimension $d_k$ before the projection and by the {rank} $r_k$ after the projection.
+The main theorems (Theorems~\ref{thm:itopup}, \ref{thm:itipup} and \ref{thm:tipup-itopup}) in this section are based on this assumption on the noise alone, and cover all thereafter discussed settings of the signal $\cM_t$.